 Growing candle bush can rapidly add interest in the back of a bed, in a mixed shrub border or even as a focal point in the bare landscape.
 Growing candle bush provides form and color while you’re waiting on more permanent specimens to establish and grow.

-While the tree is attractive and elegant in its native habitat, many who are familiar with growing this plant in the U.S. say it is actually a noxious, self-seeding weed.
+While the tree is attractive and elegant in its native habitat, many who are familiar with growing this plant in the United States say it is actually a noxious, self-seeding weed.
 Plant cautiously when learning how to grow candlestick, perhaps in a container.
 Remove the green winged samaras before they produce seed, as well as any young seedlings that are sprouting if you don’t wish for its return to your beds and borders.

 Growing candle bush can be started from seed.
 Soak seeds overnight and direct sow in the spring when chances of frost have passed.
 Keep in mind, candlestick senna may reach 15 feet in height, so make sure it has room to shoot up and out.